minaroid/image-uploader/README.md

-# Messenger Layout
+# Image uploader.

-This repository contains a demo of uploading image to firebase using Rx libraries.
+This repository contains a detailed sample app that pick, compress and upload an image in one stream using Rx libraries.

 # Screenshots :